 You might also be interested in

 EtiopathogenesisThis section has been translated automatically.

-Among acrolentiginous melanomas, the group of subungual/interdigital melanomas is the most diversified, with oncogenic mutations in the genes PIK3CA, STK11, EGFR, FGFR3 and PTPN11.
-They show BRAF mutations less frequently and have a higher frequency of copy variations (67%!) especially in CDK4 and cyclin-D1.
+Among acrolentiginous melanomas, the subungual/interdigital group is the most diversified, with oncogenic mutations in the PIK3CA, STK11, EGFR, FGFR3 and PTPN11 genes.
+They are less likely to have BRAF mutations and show a higher frequency of copy variations (67%!) especially in CDK4 and cyclin-D1.
 (Haugh et al. 2018)

 ManifestationThis section has been translated automatically.

-Older people > 60 years.
-No gender specificity.
+Elderly people > 60 years.
+No gender specificity!